Logius-standaarden/authzen-nlgov/sections/information-model.md

 <span class="nlgov-add">To increase interoperability, a few common properties are specified below:</span>

-#### <span class="nlgov-add">Processing Activity identifiers</span>
+#### <span class="nlgov-add">Processing Activity identifier</span>

-<span class="nlgov-add">Under Dutch and EU legislation processing of personal data should be described in a Record of Processing Activities.
+<span class="nlgov-add">Under Dutch and EU legislation, processing of personal data should be described in a Record of Processing Activities.
 In certain cases, e.g. when a single system processes data for multiple different processing activities, a relation to the processing activity MAY be included.</span>

-<span class="nlgov-add"><p class="note">The processing activity identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

 <span class="nlgov-add">When included, the reference to the processing activity SHOULD be included using the following key:</span>

 <span class="nlgov-add">`processing_activity_id`:
 : REQUIRED.
 A string value containing the URI of the processing activity within a Processing Activity registry. </span>

+<span class="nlgov-add"><p class="note">The processing activity identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

 #### <span class="nlgov-add">Algorithm identifier</span>

 <span class="nlgov-add">When data is processed as part of an algorithm in a public registry, such as ["Het Algoritmeregister"](https://algoritmes.overheid.nl/), a reference to the relevant algorithm MAY be included.</span>

-<span class="nlgov-add"><p class="note">The algorithm identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

 <span class="nlgov-add">When included, the reference to the algorithm SHOULD be included using the following key:</span>

 <span class="nlgov-add">`algorithm_id`:
 : REQUIRED.
 A string value containing the URI of the algorithm in an algorithm registry.</span>

+<span class="nlgov-add"><p class="note">The algorithm identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

 ### Examples (non-normative) {#action-examples}